industrial-edge/energy-manager-getting-started/docs/Installation.md

 ## Energy Manager: Data analysis with widgets

-Open the app Energy Manager on your Industrial Edge Device.

 Within the Energy Manager you can create custom dashboards for data analysis.
 The input data comes from the previously configured app Data Service.
 The modelled data structure is then automatically displayed in the Energy Manager navigation tree.

-At least one dashboard must be created on the dedicated asset.
+At least one dashboard must be created on the dedicated asset:

+- select the tab "My Plant"
+- go to the dedicated asset "Energy"
+- click "Create first dashboard"
+- enter a name for the dashboard and save

 ![entry](/docs/graphics/Energy_Manager_Entry.png)